Generalization through Diversity: Improving Unsupervised Environment Design: Approach: DIPLR

-\textbf{Diversity in sampling levels from buffer to train:} To decide on levels to train on, we maintain priority (probability of getting selected) for each level that is computed based on their distance from other levels in the buffer.
+To decide on levels to train on, we maintain a priority (probability of getting selected) for each level that is computed based on their distance from other levels in the buffer.
 The rank of a level, $l_{\theta_i}$ in terms of distance from other levels in the buffer, $L$ is given by where ${\cal D}_i = {\cal D}(l_{\theta_i} L \setminus l_{\theta_i})$.
 We then convert the rank into a probability using Equation (\ref{eq:div_rank}),